History of Tennessee in Timeline

 In 1954, the U.S. Supreme Court ruled racial segregation in public schools unconstitutional in Brown v.
 Board of Education.

-In 1955, Oak Ridge High School became the first school in Tennessee to be integrated, following the U.S. Supreme Court's ruling in Brown v.
-Board of Education.
+In 1955, Oak Ridge High School became the first school in Tennessee to be integrated following the Brown v.
+Board of Education decision.

-Between February and May 1960, sit-ins organized by the Nashville Student Movement led to the desegregation of lunch counters in Nashville.
+Between February and May 1960, sit-ins in Nashville organized by the Nashville Student Movement led to the desegregation of lunch counters and other facilities in the city.

 In 1962, the U.S. Supreme Court case Baker v.
-Carr arose from a challenge to the longstanding rural bias of apportionment of seats in the Tennessee legislature and established the principle of "one man, one vote".
+Carr arose from a challenge to the rural bias in the apportionment of seats in the Tennessee legislature, establishing the principle of "one man, one vote".

-Not until after passage of the Voting Rights Act of 1965 were African Americans able to regain their full voting rights in Tennessee.
+It was not until after passage of the Voting Rights Act of 1965 that African Americans were able to regain their full voting rights in Tennessee.

 In 1966, Howard Baker was first elected, becoming the first Republican U.S. Senator from Tennessee since Reconstruction.